 More Info

-Within Hindu traditions, festival processions enable the deities to leave the temple and enter the public realm, extending blessings and creating opportunities for wider communities to encounter and participate in ritual life.
-Accompanied by music, prayer and devotional offerings, the procession transformed familiar streets and public spaces into temporary sites of collective worship and celebration.
-As the first Hindu chariot procession ever to take place in Ramsgate, and one of the first events of its kind in the UK, the festival represented a significant moment of socio-spatial agency, extending ritual practices beyond the temple building.
+Within Hindu traditions, festival processions enable deities to leave the temple and enter the public realm, extending blessings and creating opportunities for wider communities to encounter and participate in ritual life.
+Accompanied by nadaswaram and tavil, prayer, devotional offerings and the rhythmic movement of the chariot itself, familiar streets become temporary spaces of collective worship and celebration.
+As one of the first Hindu chariot processions of its kind to take place in the UK, and the first ever to be held in Ramsgate, the festival marks a rare moment in which devotional life extends beyond the temple, inviting new encounters between congregation, town and seafront.

-This work forms part of the wider research project, Moving Pictures: Reusing Cinemas as Places of Worship in the Diaspora, which examines the adaptive reuse of former cinemas by diaspora faith communities through architectural research, artistic practice and community collaboration.
+This work forms part of the wider research project, Moving Pictures: Reusing Cinemas as Places of Worship in the Diaspora.
 Further project material can be found at moving-pictures.info.